 Men, if you’re even remotely interested in kettlebells and don’t take advantage of this, you’re crazy.

 I’ve got something super special for you.
 Something wonderful and inspirational and effective.
 Something that I am personally very proud of.
 And something that I know is going to change a lot of lives.

 I’m very, very happy to unveil an incredible new program written by none other than Neghar Fonooni.
 This is her long-awaited debut, the much desired secret project she’s had in the lab for a long time.

 I present, for your consideration, Lean & Lovely:

-Written specifically for woman, and in a way that specifically addresses the unique concerns women face, Lean & Lovely is very likely what you’ve been waiting for.
+Written specifically for women, and in a way that specifically addresses the unique concerns women face, Lean & Lovely is very likely what you’ve been waiting for.

 Tomorrow, I’ll have an all new blog post detailing some of my absolute favorite kettlebell exercises, so check back for that.